 T10B ON YOUNG

 ESPN NBA Draft host Rece Davis had a different perspective.
-He echoed the same concern about Young’s size and defensive skills, but remarked that he thought Young might slip in the draft because of these deficiencies.
+He echoed the same concern I had about Young’s size and defensive skills.
+Davis also remarked that Young might slip in the draft because of these deficiencies.
 I found myself agreeing with Davis more so than with the other two draft analysts.

 Young finished the 2017-18 college season leading the NCAA in both scoring (27.4 ppg) and assists (8.7 apg).
 He became a consensus 1st Team All-American for doing something that had never been done in history.
 While I recognize Young’s special achievement, I don’t think he’ll experience similar success in the NBA.

 I first started to pay attention to Young in mid-January after he led Oklahoma to a 14-2 record and a #4 national ranking.
-He seemed poised to become the college player of the year by averaging 30 points and 10 assists per game up to that point.
+He seemed poised to earn college player-of-the-year honors based on averaging 30 points and 10 assists per game.
 Young maintained his individual numbers for the next two weeks (including 2 more 40-pt games), but the team faltered with a 2-3 record.
 As indicated by the following table, both he and the team fell off significantly from there.

 TRAE YOUNG: 2017-18 STATS